Qortal/Brooklyn/mesa 3D driver/docs/perfetto.rst

 Driver Specifics
 ~~~~~~~~~~~~~~~~

-Below is driver specific information/instructions for the PPS
+Below is driver specific information/instructions for the PPS producer.
-provider.

 Freedreno / Turnip
 ^^^^^^^^^^^^^^^^^^